TRAC : Transparent Approach to Costing and FEC : Full Economic Costing

-In order to comply with the TRAC costing methodology, all Universities are required to carry out a full year time survey across all their academic staff.
+In order to comply with the TRAC costing methodology, all Universities are required to carry out a time survey across all their eligible academic staff (All Academic staff on 'AT' grades, i.e. those who potentially undertake a mixture of teaching and research are required to complete the survey).
 The results obtained from this survey must be robust and representative as they form a key part of the calculation of FEC overhead rates.
-To facilitate the process of recording and analysing time, a staff time survey system has been created and made available through Sussex Direct.
+To facilitate the process of recording and analysing time, a staff time survey system has been created and made available through Sussex Direct, under the 'Personal' tab.

 Definitions of Staff time Categories [PDF 35.82KB]

 Queries about the time definitions should be directed to: Marc Eames (Resource Controller) Ext: 7989 Email: TRAC.ATS@sussex.ac.uk.
 Technical problems using the Time Survey system should be directed to the I.T.S Sussex Direct Helpdesk Ext: 8090 firstname.lastname@example.org

 - To enable higher education institutions (HEIs) to understand their own costs better, so that they can use cost information for planning, decision-making and management;

 - To inform HEFCE's allocation of funds for teaching;

 - To assist in understanding the total costs of sustainable teaching.